-Clinical scales patient reported outcomes are commonly used research tools that can be designed to provide quantitative or qualitative outputs.
+Clinical scale patient reported outcomes are commonly used research tools that can be designed to provide quantitative or qualitative outputs.
 These assessments use objective scales and/or qualitative, open-ended responses that rely on self-reporting to collect objective data and descriptions of thoughts, feelings, and behaviors, making assessment methodologies particularly attractive in psychiatric and psychological research.
 These approaches allow researchers to gather a large quantity of data, relatively quickly, and provide a representative sample population being investigated, acknowledging and controlling for the risk of responder bias.1

 The Challenge of the Placebo Response in Clinical Trials for Psychiatric Disorders